Skip to content

 scp banyan-agent banyan-cli user@worker-server:/usr/local/bin/

-When building from source, you still need to install runtime dependencies on each node manually:
+When building from source, you still need runtime dependencies on each node:

 Etcd (state store)

-Banyan uses etcd to store cluster state (deployments, tasks, agent registrations).
+Banyan uses etcd to store cluster state (deployments, container status, agent registrations).
 You choose how to run etcd during banyan-engine init:

 ModeWhat happensWhen to use

 Managed (default)Banyan starts and manages its own etcd process.
-Data stored in <data-dir>/etcd/.Recommended for most setups.
-Zero setup.
+Data stored in /var/lib/banyan/etcd/.Recommended for most setups.
+Zero configuration.

 ExternalYou run etcd yourself, Banyan connects to it.If you already have an etcd cluster, or need custom HA/backup.